SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 begun purchasing the Russian Sputnik V vaccine.

-In the US, it's just as chaotic: there's no national plan for vaccine sites, mostly because Trump didn't think it was his job and pushed it onto the states.
+In the US, it's just as chaotic: there's no national plan for vaccine sites, mostly because Trump didn't think it was his job and pushed it down to the states.
 Some states, like Florida, have gone further and pushed the whole thing down to the county level.
 How much of a budget for mass vaccination do you think county health boards have?
 Do you think there will be a difference between rich and poor counties?

 _STAT News_ has a story of a physician in Phoenix who dived into the chaos, trying to find vaccination appointments for her mother in California.  <sup id="fn6a">[[6]](#fn6)</sup>
-It took her 4 days, and she's a physician who knows how to work the system.
+It _took her 4 days_, and she's a physician who knows how to work the system.
 'Just utter chaos', indeed.

 This is not an isolated case; it's _typical_ of the state of the US.
 We can't figure out how to get organized enough to get the vaccine into arms.
 I hope we'll get better with time; after all, we've only recently resurrected the very idea of having an organized national government about 10 days ago.